stockphrase/no-silo/content/courses/workshops/academic-research-intro.md

 [<i class="fas fa-circle"></i>]() To put things bluntly, if your keywords suck you will not find good sources.
 {{< /hint >}}

 Significantly, you may not be able to determine the best keywords for searching until you've stumbled into some good sources and use them to help you refine your search keywords.
-For example, a student may search the catalog to find out how nations spy on their citizens by analyzing their social media accounts.
+For example, a student may search the catalog to find out how nations spy on their citizens by analyzing the population's social media accounts.
 Using the word "spy" turns out not to be the best keyword; the keyword "surveillance" was far more productive.
 And as her knowledge grew, the student began using the names of specific countries and the names of their security agencies as keywords.
 So, as your knowledge deepens and you gain more insight into your chosen topic, you will constantly refine your keywords to cast more light into the darker regions of the library's holdings. **Research is an iterative, accretive process---not a linear one**.

 ---

 ### Step 3: Search for Books and Periodicals

-The library uses special software designed to augment the searching of the library's holdings known as a "discovery layer."
+The library uses special software designed to augment the searching of the its holdings known as a "[discovery layer](https://en.wikipedia.org/wiki/Discovery_layer)."
 Dartmouth currently uses a discovery layer product known as Primo.
-While Primo will apply your keywords to the library catalog to show the physical holdings the library has on site, it will simultaneously search subscription electronic databases containing journal articles, newspapers, magazines, and other media.
+While Primo will apply your keywords to the catalog to show the physical holdings the library has on site, it will simultaneously search subscription electronic databases containing journal articles, newspapers, magazines, and other media.

-After you submit your search terms in the field, these items are organized by relevance, as determined by an algorithm.
-After entering your keywords you will notice ways to further refine your search by clicking on several options on the left pane of the window.
+After you submit your search terms in the field, these items are organized by relevance, as determined by an algorithm (which may, or may not, be a good thing).
+After entering your keywords, you will notice ways to further refine your search by clicking on several options within the left pane of the window.
 To limit your search to books only, select `Format > Books` on the left side of the page under "Refine Your Results."
 Or limit the search to [peer-reviewed](/courses/workshops/peer-reviews) articles by selecting `Show Only > Peer-Reviewed Content` and `Format > Articles`.
 There are many further ways to refine your searches in this way, if desired.
+It is usually worth your time to further limit your searches in this way.

 {{< details "🔴️ WARNING about Primo" open >}}